linux-system-roles/network/README.md

   ifcfg file.

 As `master` refers to other profiles of the same or another play, the order of the `connections` list matters.
-Also, `--check` may return wrong results as to wether an actual run changes anything.
+Also, `--check` ignores the value of the `master` and assumes it will be present during a real run.
+That means, in presence of an invalid `master`, `--check` may signal success but the actual play run fails.

 ### `type: vlan`